 In sign language research, we understand little about articulatory factors involved in shaping phonemic boundaries or the amount (and articulatory nature) of acceptable phonetic variation between handshapes.
 To date, there exists no comprehensive analysis of handshape based on the quantitative measurement of joint angles during sign production.
 The purpose of our work is to develop a methodology for collecting and visualizing quantitative handshape data in an attempt to better understand how handshapes are produced at a phonetic level.
 In this pursuit, we seek to quantify the flexion and abduction angles of the finger joints using a commercial data glove (CyberGlove; Immersion Inc.).
 We present calibration procedures used to convert raw glove signals into joint angles.
 We then implement those procedures and evaluate their ability to accurately predict joint angle.
 Finally, we provide examples of how our recording techniques might inform current research questions.

-This list is based on CrossRef data as of 06 january 2020.
+This list is based on CrossRef data as of 12 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.